nrkno/sofie-timeline-state-resolver/packages/timeline-state-resolver/README.md

 When developing support for new devices, a helpful tool for quickly trying out new functionality is the [Quick-TSR repo](https://github.com/nytamin/quickTSR).

+### Using references in integration schemas

+When writing the schemas for integrations (for actions, mappings, and options), json-schema references may be used to split the schemas into multiple files.
+If, for example, the `mappings.json` file contains any `"$ref"` to other schemas, then a file called `mappings.deref.json` will be generated.
+This file should be used in `packages/timeline-state-resolver/src/manifest.ts` to register the mappings for the integration.

 ## Installation instructions (for developers)

 ### Prerequisites